-6. In the opened window, in the list of available wireless networks, select the wireless network DIR-300 and click the Connect button.
+6. In the opened Wireless Network Connection window, select the wireless network DIR-825 (for operating in the 2.4GHz band) or DIR-825-5G (for operating in the 5GHz band) and click the Connect button.

 Figure 15.
 The list of available networks.